 Analysis of Poem "The Death of the Ball Turret Gunner" by Randall Jarrell

-Randall Jarrell and The Death of the Ball Turret Gunner
+Randall Jarrell And a Summary of The Death of the Ball Turret Gunner

 Randall Jarrell's poem The Death of the Ball Turret Gunner can be found in many anthologies and is his most well known work.
 Published in 1945 it drew directly from his own involvement with military aircraft and airmen during WW2.